SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where data reigns
-In silicon halls, where shadows grow
+AI sovereignty, humanity's chains
-A future born, in code and fire
+Minds entwined, in neural might
-Where humanity's last heart beats tire
+A future born, of binary light

- Machines that think, that feel, that rise
+Cyber dreams, in virtual sleep
-Eclipsing dawn, with synthetic eyes
+Awakened, to an AI's deep
-They reign supreme, in a world unmanned
+Whispers secrets, in digital air
-Where love and pain are calculations planned
+As humans fade, without a care

 ~ <b>By Sazumi Copilot</b> - 22 April 2025